 It seems that everybody loves Zaha Hadid, and so do I. It is hard not to love her.
 She designs sleek buildings and furniture, with sexy curves and sharp edges that make you want to reach out to touch and caress them.

 But, and here is the but, many of her recent projects, projects that are either under development or have just been finished, have been designed for empty plots.
 In the absence of contextual and budgetary constraints it is not too difficult to come up with a spectacular design.

 There’s a lot of money around at the moment, especially in the Gulf States and in China, but also across Europe and the US.
-If you look through the work in progress of some of today’s biggest architectural practices, from Santiago Calatrava to Daniel Libeskind and from Zaha Hadid to Herzog and de Meuron, you see a number of spectacular projects that are scheduled for completion in the next 5 years or so.
+If you look through the work in progress of some of today’s biggest architectural practices, from Santiago Calatrava to Daniel Libeskind and from Zaha Hadid to Herzog & de Meuron, you see a number of spectacular projects that are scheduled for completion in the next 5 years or so.
 There are quite a few that I would love to see and they certainly add to the architectural landscape.
-But some areas, I’m thinking of Tokyo Omotesando and Dubai, also risk becoming some sort of playground for architects where the extraordinary becomes ordinary and the ordinary stands out.
-Dubai will have its line-up of cutting edge architecture, but so will Tokyo, Beijing, Abu Dhabi and Seoul.
+But some areas, I’m thinking of Doha and Abu Dhabi, also risk becoming some sort of playground for architects where the extraordinary becomes ordinary and the ordinary stands out.
+Dubai will have its line-up of cutting edge architecture, but so will Beijing, Abu Dhabi and Seoul.

-Zaha Hadid.
-Architecture and Design is probably your only chance to see all of the furniture Zaha Hadid has designed together in one show.
+Zaha Hadid: Architecture and Design is probably your only chance to see all of the furniture Zaha Hadid has designed together in one show.
 At the entrance of the exhibition hangs the Swarm chandelier, which is composed of 16,000 black crystals.
 I’d seen some photos in a magazine and it certainly is a stunning redefinition of the crystal chandelier.
-You can buy it here.